Teaching support staff policy

 The standard tariff for Marker allocation is 0.5 hours per student in the class, plus an additional 2 hours for each marking task (i.e. piece of coursework, midterm, exam, etc) to cover preparation for marking and liaison with the course lecturer.

 A general allowance will be made to exceed approved allocations by up to 15% with appropriate justification.
 Course lecturers must send requests to ISS at firstname.lastname@example.org and receive confirmation prior to notifying TSS.

 Course lecturers may request higher allocations for a course than those described above providing appropriate justification.
 These will be considered by the Director of Teaching on a case-by-case basis, giving priority to very large courses.

 Every PGR student is encouraged to undertake paid work in TSS roles in accordance with their skills.
-Permission from the research supervisor is required only when appointments to teaching support roles exceed a total of 40 hours work in a year.
+Permission from the research supervisor is required only when appointments to teaching support roles exceed a total of 100 hours work in a year.
+TSS and their principal supervisor will be notified once this limit is reached.
 Engagement with TSS activities should be reported in the annual formal PGR progress reports.
 (It would be useful for this to be automated through Theon.)

 The course lecturer has a responsibility towards all Teaching Support Staff on their course: in particular to provide them with appropriate guidance and support so that they can best fulfil their roles.

 The course lecturer and the relevant School and University Committees have ultimate academic responsibility for courses.
 This cannot be devolved to TSS employees, for example by asking them to be the sole contact point for students, expecting them to represent the lecturer at exam board meetings, or determine final course marks independently.